The Best Solar Panels for Portable Solar Generators

 We already elaborated on some of the key differences between monocrystalline, polycrystalline and thin-film solar panels.
 Now, let's turn our attention to another important area of distinction: solar chargers, portable solar panels and rigid solar panels.

 A solar charger is a small device that uses sunlight to generate electricity.
 These are usually used to power smaller devices, like phones or tablets, or anything you would plug in to a car charger.

 Portable solar panels, like the ones we mentioned above, help absorb and capture sunlight, which you can use to power a portable generator or battery bank.
 These are ideally suited for camping or for an off-grid lifestyle.
 They can offer the same amount of energy that you get from an AC outlet.

-Rigid solar panels are designed for rooftop installation to provide power to homes and buildings.
+Rigid solar panels are designed for rooftop solar panel installation to provide power to homes and buildings.
 Generally, these provide the most energy when connected to high-capacity battery storage.